Chelxen/chelxen.github.io/_pages/about.md

 **Hi there, I'm Changsheng Fang 👋**

-I am currently a Ph.D. student with the Department of Electrical and Computer Engineering at University of Massachussets, Lowell.
+I am currently a PhD student with the Department of Electrical and Computer Engineering at University of Massachussets, Lowell.

 I am currently working under the supervision of Prof. Hengyong Yu <a href='https://scholar.google.com/citations?user=wQcl7k8AAAAJ&hl=en'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> on solving inverse problems in medical imaging, with a focus on CT reconstruction.
 My research involves developing diffusion-based generative models and physics-informed frameworks to enhance image quality from sparse or limited-angle measurements.
 I am particularly interested in integrating AI-generated content (AIGC) techniques with domain-specific priors to achieve high-fidelity and interpretable reconstructions in clinical applications.